Nitaki-dev/Nitaki-dev/README.md

 I'm Nitaki, I code stuff and play games!

 Some facts about me:
-- 🔭 I’m currently working on Sudo & Safepoint+2
+- 🔭 I’m currently working on .
-- 🌱 I’m currently learning Java and UE5
+- 🌱 I’m currently learning .
-- 📫 You can contact me using my discord: Nitaki#0861
+- 📫 You can contact me using my discord: `@nitaki.`
-- ⚡ Fun fact: NaN
+- ⚡ Fun fact: .

 <p align=center>
   <div align=center>